shraddhamkandpal/healthwallet-holder/README.md

 ## Introduction

 Welcome to Health Wallet Use Case - Holder application.
-In this application, you will be able to see how does a user access his/her Affinidi Health Wallet which will stores all of their health records.
-Holder application is important as other than viewing the records, it can used to accept or to approve sharing of records.
+In this application, you will be able to see how does a user access his/her  Health Wallet which will stores all of their health records.
+Holder application is important as other than viewing the records, it can used to accept or to approve sharing of health records.

 ## Initial Set Up